How To Reload Previous Firefox Sessions

 You can configure anything else for deletion, and still be able to restore sessions in the browser if you keep the browsing history.
 If you select to delete the browsing history, you cannot restore sessions.
 You will in fact notice right away that Firefox loads the selected home page when you do so.

 You can however disable remember by browsing and download history on the main privacy options page without losing the functionality to restore sessions in the browser.
-Feels kinda strange though if you ask me.
+Load about:preferences#privacy and check the History settings on the page to make sure that Firefox is not configured to delete the browsing history on exit.
+Feels kinda strange though if you ask me that clearance impacts session restore.